snacktavish/COME2022/AscertainmentBias.md

 Use seaview to look at the data in the full alignment.

-**Q: How does the alignment look to you?**
+**Q: How does the alignment look to you?
+Reasonable?**

 (you could use an aligner to 're-align' this data set - but it takes a while and doesn't do anything)

-What happens if you align
+Use seaview to look at the data in the alignment.
+**Q: How does the alignment look to you?
+Reasonable?**

 Use muscle to align the data in the variable sites alignment.

     muscle -in variable_sites_mini.fas -out variable_sites_realign.fas